Did you start making changes to your diet and want to know where you lose weight first?

 We go over the equation in much more detail in our post on Diet Vs Exercise: What’s More Important?

-If you eat more calories then your body burns, that extra energy will be stored as fat.
+If you eat more calories than your body burns, that extra energy will be stored as fat.
 If you eat fewer calories than your body needs, you will lose weight.
+This is known as a caloric deficit.

 So, in order to lose weight, you want to decrease the number of calories going in, while maximizing the number of calories going out.